matias-ceau/scripts/docs/scripts/random_album.xsh.md

 ### Notes

-- Ensure that cmus is installed and configured properly to recognize your music library.
+- Ensure that your cmus library is correctly set up and populated with albums to maximize the effectiveness of this script.
+- The script selects a random album from the list of albums available in `~/.config/cmus/lib.pl` and plays the first 10 tracks found.
+- The temporary playlist is stored in `~/.config/cmus/.temp.m3u`.

+> **Critique**:
-- The script will only work if there are at least ten unique albums in the music library; otherwise, it may raise an error while trying to index the album list.
+> - The script currently assumes there are at least 10 albums available to choose from, which could lead to an error if there aren't enough albums or tracks in the library.
+Adding error handling to check the count of albums would improve robustness.
-- Consider checking the contents of your `lib.pl` to ensure it is structured as expected.

-> **Critique:**
-> This script assumes that there are always at least ten unique albums, which may not be the case.
-It might be beneficial to add a check for the number of unique albums and adjust the playlist selection logic accordingly.
-Additionally, the way paths are handled could be made more robust to account for potential errors accessing the `lib.pl` file.
-Integrating error handling mechanisms would improve the user experience and prevent the script from crashing unexpectedly.
+> - The commented-out code regarding `beet` suggests there may be an alternative method for selecting albums that is not being utilized.
+If `beet` access is possible, integrating that logic could add more flexibility in album selection.
+> - Consider enhancing user feedback (e.g., print statements to indicate which album is being played) for a better user experience.